alphijiang/VeeRwolf/README.md

     fusesoc run --target=nexys_a7 --flag=cpu_eh2 veerwolf

-The reset vector remains fixed at the upstream Boot ROM address `0x80000000`. this retains the removal of the experimental V18 hardware reset-vector selector; boot source selection belongs in the Boot ROM software rather than a synthesis parameter.

 Other official board targets retain their original EH1/EL2 selection and clock configuration.
 The common Nexys top exposes external JTAG for all three cores;